 competition.
 In addition, Dripping Springs ISD have experienced success

 in many arenas at state, regional and even national levels.

 Currently the district operates five campuses along with a central administration office, and separate transportation and support service facilities.
-A second middle school and a fourth elementary school are projected to open in Fall of 2017.
-In 2013-14, DSISD eclipsed the 5,000-student mark and enrollment is growing at a rate of 6-7 percent per year.
+A second middle school and a fourth elementary school will open in Fall of 2017.
+In 2016-17, DSISD eclipsed the 6,000-student mark and enrollment is growing at a rate of 6-7 percent per year.

 In Dripping Springs the schools are the center of the community—parents and community members actively support the schools through PTA and volunteer programs.

 Dripping Springs ISD often is recognized for excellence at the district level.
-In 2014, DSISD was one of five statewide finalists as the Large District of the Year in the H-E-B Excellence in Education Awards program.
-The district also was ranked first in Central Texas by the organization Children at Risk.
+For three consecutive years (2014-16), DSISD was a statewide finalist as the District of the Year in the H-E-B Excellence in Education Awards program.
+The district also was ranked first in Central Texas by the organization Children at Risk in 2015.
 Dripping Springs ISD has been recognized for its financial accountability.
-In the most recent Financial Allocation Study for Texas (FAST) released in December 2013, DSISD received the highest rating of "five stars," one of only 42 public school districts to do so; this report measures academic progress in relation to financial efficiency.
+In Financial Allocation Study for Texas (FAST) reports that were released from the Texas Comptroller's Office for several years.
+In that report, DSISD twice received the highest rating of "five stars," one of a small number of public school districts to do so; this report measures academic progress in relation to financial efficiency.